OSGConnect/connectbook/scp.md

 Background
 ----------

 We can transfer files to the OSG Connect login host using the Unix `scp` command.
-Note scp is a counterpart to the secure shell command, ssh, that allows for secure, encrypted file transfers between systems using your ssh credentials.
+Note `scp` is a counterpart to the secure shell command,`ssh`, that allows for secure, encrypted file transfers between systems using your ssh credentials.

 Steps